3lmirr/DisasterResponse/README.md

 <a name="descripton"></a>
 ## Description

-This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The dataset contains pre-labelled tweet and messages from real-life disaster events.
-The project aim is to build a Natural Language Processing (NLP) model to categorize messages on a real time basis.
+This project, a collaboration between Udacity's Data Science Nanodegree Program and Figure Eight, revolves around analyzing a dataset comprising pre-labeled tweets and messages associated with real-life disaster events.
+The primary objective is to develop an efficient Natural Language Processing (NLP) model capable of swiftly categorizing incoming messages in real-time.

-This project is divided in the following key sections:
+The project encompasses several key phases:

-1. Processing data, building an ETL pipeline to extract data from source, clean the data and save them in a SQLite DB
+1. Data Processing: This phase entails constructing an ETL (Extract, Transform, Load) pipeline to collect data from the source, cleanse it thoroughly, and then store it in a SQLite database.

-2. Build a machine learning pipeline to train the which can classify text message in various categories
+2. Machine Learning Pipeline: Here, the focus is on building a robust machine learning pipeline.
+This pipeline will be trained to classify text messages into diverse categories, leveraging the power of NLP techniques.

-3. Run a web app which can show model results in real time
+3. Web Application Deployment: In the final stage, a user-friendly web application is deployed.
+This application serves as an interface for showcasing the model's results in real-time, providing users with a seamless experience to interact with the classification system.

 <a name="instructions"></a>